CESARBR/knot-cloud/README.md

 KNoT Cloud Docker stack.

 Stacks for development and production are provided in order to assist the user needs.
 Regardless of running in production or development, check the [local deployment considerations](#local-deployment-considerations) if it applies to your scenario.
-If you are running in production mode, go ahead to [configure and deploy your stack](#stage-1).
-For development, a command line interface (CLI) is provided to properly configure the environment necessary.

 ## Local deployment considerations